Heil Sound: Amateur radio

 Around 1980 many of the large acts Heil Sound was working with were no longer touring.
 According to Heil, "Punk rock was the direction that music was going, and there was no challenge for me in that, so I quit [touring]."
 Heil began listening again to ham radio, and after feeling that the sound quality was still "mushy with no articulation", began working on microphones.

 Heil Sound entered the amateur radio market, ostensibly working to fix what he perceived as problems in the industry involving poorly transmitted and received audio.
 Bob Heil developed lines of radio headsets and components.

 In 1982 Heil Sound introduced their HC Series elements, specifically the HC-4 and HC-5, which allowed the non-DSP transmitters of the time to produce different sounding audio by changing microphone elements.
 The most recent is the HC-6, which is used in many of their current microphone models.

 Heil Sound was also an early installer of large satellite dishes.

 Home theaters

 In the late 1980s, Heil Sound entered the home theater movement then becoming popular in the United States.

 Pro microphones

-By 1982 Heil Sound had curtailed the touring side of the business and concentrated on developing products for the amateur radio market.
+By 1982, Heil Sound had curtailed the touring side of the business and concentrated on developing products for the amateur radio market.
 These two distinct markets – ham radio and pro audio – came together in 2006 when Joe Walsh, an avid ham operator and friend of Bob’s, called to suggest that Heil Sound develop microphones for concert use.
 Since that call, Heil Sound has been at the forefront of dynamic microphone design and manufacturing.
-A full line of mics suitable for drums, keyboards, percussion and guitar have been staples on the concert stage.
-The PR35 and new PR37 vocal mics have become “go to” microphones for many high profile artists and the PR30 and PR40 are popular in – in addition to concert sound – broadcast and studio use.